xcat2/xcat-core/docs/source/advanced/restapi/restapi_setup/restapi_setup.rst

     # add user to policy table
     mkdef -t policy 6 name=<wsuser> rule=allow

-``Note:`` in the tabch command above you can put the salted password (from /etc/shadow) in the xCAT passwd table instead of the clear text password, if you prefer.
+.. note:: Using the ``tabch`` command, you can use the salted password from ``/etc/shadow`` into the xCAT password table instead of a clear text password.

 Identical user with the same name and uid need to be created on each compute node. ::